Sandeep-android-2000/system-design-notes/LLD/LLD Questions/parking-lot-lld.md

 ### Parking Lot System - Discussion & Design Analysis

 #### **Overview**
 The parking lot system is designed to efficiently manage parking spots, vehicle entries, ticket generation, and payment processing.
 It supports multiple vehicle types and incorporates scalable design principles.
+This document integrates insights from the provided transcript for improved clarity and structure.

 ---